Fu-Yilei/SUEDE/README.md

 ##### For blastn

-    blast, there is a bug with -remote in blast 2.9.0, will be fixed in 2.10.0
+    blast [there is a bug with -remote in blast 2.9.0, will be fixed in 2.10.0]

 ##### For unzip downloaded data